Madison Beer Flaunts Major Cleavage In Revealing Dress At iHeartRadio Awards

 The singer turned heads on the red carpet at the iHeartRadio Awards on Thursday in Los Angeles when she showed up in a revealing white dress that showed major skin and left very little to the imagination.
 The risque gown was strapless and featured a very low neckline, which put her ample cleavage on full display.
 It also had two huge leg slits, only separated by a thin slice of fabric on the front, while the back of the garment was long and tumbled all the way to the floor.

-The skintight corset-style upper part of the dress hugged her figure in all the right places, allowing her to show off her slender physique.
-The 20-year-old added a few inches to her petite 5ft 5in figure with a pair of silvery heels, and she smiled as she paraded her long pins all the way down the red carpet at the Microsoft Theater in downtown L.A.
+The skintight, corset-style upper part of the dress hugged her figure in all the right places, allowing her to show off her slender physique.
+The 20-year-old added a few inches to her petite 5-foot-5-inch figure with a pair of silvery heels, and she smiled as she paraded her long pins all the way down the red carpet at the Microsoft Theater in downtown L.A.

-However, she did present her fans with a pre-taped performance of her hit tune, “needy,” in what became one of the highlights of the night.
+However, she did present her fans with a pre-taped performance of her hit tune, “Needy,” in what became one of the highlights of the night.
 Other major names performing on Thursday included Halsey, Alicia Keys, Kacey Musgraves, Backstreet Boys, Maren Morris, John Legend, Ella Mai, Marshmello, and Travis Barker.